-Property transactions are not always as straightforward as we like them to be.
-But at Picov & Kleinberg Barristers & Solicitors, we make it our priority as a renowned real estate law firm in Toronto to help you bypass hidden obstacles when you’re selling, financing, or buying a home or business.
-Our team of experienced real estate lawyers is equipped to prepare and review documents such as transfer documents, purchase agreements, title documents, and mortgage documents.
+Buying a home or condominium unit before it has been constructed completely has never been easy.
+Our team of experienced real estate lawyers in Toronto is equipped to prepare, draft and review documents such as transfer documents, purchase agreements, title documents, assignment agreements of purchase and sale, and mortgage documents.
+Our team prides itself on condominium real estate and assignments.
 We work with you to go over the fine print in detail.
-We do this to ensure that the transfer or purchase is legal, binding, and in your best interests, allowing you can be carefree to invest your time in other aspects of owning a new property.
+We do this to ensure that the transfer or purchase is legal, binding, and in your best interests, allowing you to be carefree to invest your time in other aspects of owning a new property or a unit.

 The closing costs associated with your real estate deed will vary as per the specific details of your real estate sale/ purchase/ lease deed.
 In case your real estate deal is a refinancing deal, your closing costs will typically include only legal fees and disbursements.
 On the other hand, if you purchase a new home in Ontario, your closing costs are expected to be somewhere around 1.0% of your purchase price.
 However, please note that the builder's cost will vary from builder to builder.
 Above this, you might have to pay Land Transfer Taxes as well.